 Denver Day of Rock (May 26) – Downtown Denver rocks during this free event that features five stages of live music along the 16th Street Mall on the Saturday of Memorial Day Weekend.
 And it’s all for a good cause.

-Denver Chalk Art Festival (dates TBA) – Denver’s most historic block – Larimer Square – turns into a vibrant street museum, thanks to the chalk art work of more than 150 professional and amateur artists.
+Denver Chalk Art Festival (June 2–3) – Denver’s most historic block – Larimer Square – turns into a vibrant street museum, thanks to the chalk artwork of more than 150 professional and amateur artists.

 Denver PrideFest (June 16–17) – Recognized as one of the top 10 pride events in the country, this free, two-day festival takes place in Civic Center Park.
 The weekend activities include the famous parade and entertainment for adults, kids and pets.